Ilyushin Il-96

-The Ilyushin Il-96 (Илью́шин Ил-96) is a Russian quadjet long-haul wide-body airliner designed by Ilyushin in the former Soviet Union and manufactured by the Voronezh Aircraft Production Association in Russia.
-It is powered by four high-bypass Aviadvigatel PS-90 two-shaft turbofan engines.
+The Ilyushin Il-96 (Илью́шин Ил-96) is a Russian four-engined long-haul wide-body jet airliner designed by Ilyushin in the former Soviet Union and manufactured by the Voronezh Aircraft Production Association in Voronezh, Russia.
+It is powered by four high-bypass Aviadvigatel PS-90 twin-spool turbofan engines.
+As of 2025, the Il-96 is used as the main Russian presidential aircraft.
+The type's only remaining commercial operator in passenger service is Cubana de Aviación while Sky Gates Airlines operates two cargo variants.